TEN THINGS YOU SHOULD KNOW WHEN ELECTING

 6. Date of the Election.

-The primary election is August 26, 2014.
-If you are registered to vote by mail, you should receive your ballot in the mail beginning July 31, 2014.
+The General Election is held on November 4, 2014.
+If you are registered to vote by mail, you should receive your ballot in the mail beginning October 11, 2014.

 7. How Long is the Term of Office?